 The festival recognizes authors and publishers with an honor called the Publisher’s Fellowship, which I was fortunate to receive one year.
 At one cocktail party, I was introduced to Björk by a mutual friend, the shamaness-poet-rebel extraordinaire Didda Jonsdóttir, who penned the unofficial punk anthem “Ó, Reykjavík.”
 Björk, in person an ethereal confection of pastels, like some creature from a Fragonard painting, curtseyed upon meeting me.
 Another happy moment was running into Audur Jónsdóttir, one of Iceland’s literary stars who happens to be the granddaughter of Halldór Laxness, winner of the 1955 Nobel Prize in Literature.
 Audur has been nominated for Iceland’s top literary awards.

 I also met famed author Bragi Ólafsson, once the bass player in The Sugarcubes, Björk’s old band.
-His latest short novel, Narrator, published in English earlier this year, is a masterpiece.
+His latest short novel, Narrator, published in English, is a masterpiece.
 When I meet Bragi at Café Haiti, he enthusiastically tells me about a YouTube video he’s just watched, a 1977 interview with Brazilian novelist Clarice Lispector.
 It’s unforgettable, moving, chilling.
 Terminally ill, Lispector glances at the interviewer and dispassionately remarks, “I’m speaking from my tomb.”
 Benjamin Moser has called her “the most important Jewish writer in the world since Kafka.”

 Here, four of Iceland’s top writers reveal their favorite places and experiences in Reykjavík.